A Good Lawyer is the Key to Winning - But What About the Fee?

 OPM Contract Physicians, many of whom are military doctors with specialties such as trauma surgery, reconstruction, diving or flying related conditions, etc., routinely advise adjudicators on cases well outside their areas of expertise.
 What does a N…

-How sick or injured do I have to be in order to collect disability retirement?
+How long do I have to work for the government in order to be eligible for disability retirement?

 I have represented Federal government employees and Postal workers seeking OPM Disability Retirement for a long time.
 I also represent them in agency leave problems such as AWOL, FMLA, LWOP, etc. Leave problems often come along with being sick and disabled.
 I have stuck to this area of the law for more than 30 years of the 50 years I have been a lawyer.